 The Perfect Shortbread Cookie

 In essence, a simple shortbread cookie dough consists of a lot of butter, a little sugar, and some flour.
 Basically, just three ingredients.
+But you can add any other flavorings you’d like.

 Traditionally, you roll out the dough, poke the top and bake it in one big piece, and only slice it after baked.